j2oOrg/gogorollz-com-ppc-social-casino/README.md

   - Privacy Policy (`/privacy-policy`)
   - Terms & Conditions (`/terms-and-conditions`)
 - The templates auto-apply by slug; the shared nav/footer match the original static site, and brand assets are bundled in the theme.
+- The entrypoint auto-activates the bundled “Gogorollz” theme on first boot; you can switch themes later in `/wp-admin`.

 ## Auto-install WordPress (skip the setup wizard)